Januar Eka Ramadhan

-Januar Eka Ramadhan (born 31 July 1995) is an Indonesian professional footballer who plays as an forward for Liga 1 club Persebaya Surabaya.
+Januar Eka Ramadhan (born 13 January 1997) is an Indonesian professional footballer who plays as a forward.

 Club career

 Badak Lampung

 Januar became Badak Lampung's in the 2021–22 Liga 2.
 Januar made his debut on 4 October 2021 in a match against PSKC Cimahi at the Gelora Bung Karno Madya Stadium, Jakarta.
 On 29 October, Januar scored his first league goal for Badak Lampung with scored a brace in a 4–1 win over Perserang Serang.
 On 8 November, he scored in a 3–2 lose over PSKC Cimahi.
 Until the competition ended, he appeared in 7 matches, and scored 3 goals.

 Persebaya Surabaya

 He was signed for Persebaya Surabaya and played in Liga 1 in 2022-2023 season.
 Januar made his league debut on 25 July 2022 in a match against Persikabo 1973 as a substitute for Ahmad Nufiandani in the 80th minute at the Pakansari Stadium, Cibinong.

 He scored his first league goal for the side on 13 February 2023 in a 4–2 win with PSS Sleman.